Squibs/freeCodeCampOLD/Front End Development Certification/basic-algorithm-scripting/README.md

 }
 ```
 (truncate-string.js)
-This is the first alogrithm that I felt the need to use a toggle due to the many conditions that were given for whether or not to add "..." to the truncated string.
+This is the first algorithm that I felt the need to use a toggle due to the many conditions that were given for whether or not to add "..." to the truncated string.
 I checked whether or not the passed num was greater than three and whether or not the string length minus three (for the "...") were true or false and acted accordingly.
 Then I needed to use a toggle alongside this for very-short, 1-letter strings that may have been passed, which would help control whether or not to concact ("...") onto the end of the truncated string to be returned.
 I feel I accomplished this algorithm fairly poorly, however it still works.

 ---